Weather warning issued for snow and ice in Edinburgh and Lothians

 and live on Freeview channel 276

-Edinburgh and the Lothians are set for a barrage of snow and ice with a yellow weather warning in place for tomorrow and Friday.
+Edinburgh and the Lothians are set for a barrage of snow and ice with a yellow weather warning in place today (Thursday, February 8) and tomorrow (Friday).

 Commuters are being urged to check their journeys and pedestrians to take care on roads which could be slippery.
 Much of Scotland is affected by the warning and other parts of the UK are expecting similar wintry weather.